SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md

 If you want to install Telegraf using a .deb file, or on Windows see [Manually install Telegraf from a .deb file](#manually-install-telegraf-on-debian-from-a-deb-file) or [Install Telegraf on Windows](#install-telegraf-on-windows).
 Telegraf releases are available for all Operating Systems through the portal [downloads page](https://portal.influxdata.com/downloads/).
 :::

-1. Add the InfluxData repository on Ubuntu or Debian, run the following command in a terminal window.
+1. Add the InfluxData repository on Ubuntu or Debian, then run the following command in a terminal window:

     ```bash
     # influxdata-archive_compat.key GPG fingerprint: